-- Preview Email Newsletter

 On the Developing the Artificial Intelligence of Things course at the University of Helsinki, students build device prototypes by combining artificial intelligence and Internet of Things devices.

 A smart refrigerator that recognises its content?
 A self-driving car?
 A smart TV?
-AI increasingly permeates our e more PR
+AI increasingly permeates our everyday lives, integrating with an expanding range more PR

 University of Liverpool: Agenda for African Film Heritage Restitution (10)